Markenzy Lapointe

-Markenzy Lapointe is an American lawyer who serves as United States attorney for the Southern District of Florida since January 2023.
+Markenzy Lapointe (born 1968) is an American lawyer who served as United States attorney for the Southern District of Florida from January 2023 to January 2025.

 Early life and education

-Lapointe was born in Port-au-Prince, Haiti.
-Lapointe moved to Miami with his family at the age of 16.
-After graduating from Miami Edison Senior High School in 1987, he attended Miami Dade College and joined the United States Marine Corps Reserve.
-He earned a Bachelor of Science degree in finance from the Florida State University in 1993 and a Juris Doctor from the Florida State University College of Law in 1999.
+Lapointe was born in Port-au-Prince, Haiti, in 1968, where his mother worked as a street vendor and his father was a tailor.
+Lapointe moved to Miami with his mother and siblings at the age of 16.
+They lived in the Liberty City neighborhood of Miami.
+He graduated from Miami Edison Senior High School in 1987 and then attended Miami Dade College.
+He drove a cab and worked alongside his mother at a restaurant in Key Biscayne.
+He served for six years in the United States Marine Corps Reserve and served a six-month tour in Iraq when the Gulf War erupted.
+He earned a Bachelor of Science degree in finance from the Florida State University in 1993.
+He worked for a few years in banking before deciding to pursue a legal career.
+He earned a Juris Doctor degree from the Florida State University College of Law in 1999.
+He became a U.S. citizen in 1995.

 Career

-From 1999 to 2001, he worked as a law clerk for Florida Supreme Court Justice Harry Lee Anstead.
+From 1999 to 2001, Lapointe worked as a law clerk for Florida Supreme Court Justice Harry Lee Anstead.
 From 2002 to 2006, he served as an assistant United States attorney for the Southern District of Florida.
 Lapointe was a partner at Boies Schiller Flexner LLP and joined Pillsbury Winthrop Shaw Pittman as partner in 2017.

 U.S. attorney for the Southern District of Florida

 On September 15, 2022, President Joe Biden nominated Lapointe to be the United States attorney for the Southern District of Florida.
 On December 1, 2022, his nomination was reported out of the Senate Judiciary Committee by voice vote.
 On December 6, 2022, his nomination was confirmed in the Senate by voice vote.
-He was sworn in on January 9, 2023 by Chief U.S. District Judge Cecilia Altonaga.
+He was sworn in on January 9, 2023, by Chief U.S. District Judge Cecilia Altonaga.
+Lapointe resigned on January 17.